Implementation and characterization of the dice lattice in the electron quantum simulator: Introduction

 \section{Introduction}

 In the past few years, there has been a growing interest in studying lattice systems characterized by spectra containing one or more quasi-flat bands~\cite{Toermae_2022}.
 This interest stems from the discovery of superconductivity and other correlated phases in layered systems~\cite{Andrei_2020,Kennes_2021}.
 The prevailing understanding suggests that correlated phenomena are observable in lattice systems with quasi-flat bands, primarily due to the careful comparison of energy scales.
-Specifically, as electronic kinetic energy diminishes to the same order of magnitude as, or even below, the interaction energy between electrons, correlation effects become visible.
-This observation stems from a fundamental competition between kinetic and interaction energies within these systems, highlighting the intricate interplay of energy scales at play.
+Specifically, correlation effects become visible as electronic kinetic energy diminishes to the same order of magnitude as, or even below, the electron interaction energy, thus highlighting an intricate interplay of energy scales at play.

 However, the interest of the condensed matter community in the properties of lattice systems with flat bands roots back to the past 30 years, when the effects of frustration and destructive interference were investigated in the kagome~\cite{Baxter_1970}, the dice~\cite{sutherland1986localization}, and the Lieb lattice~\cite{Lieb}.
 All three of these lattice systems are characterized by a perfect flat band that is a finite energy for the case of the kagome lattice and at zero energy for the latter two lattices.
 The bulk wave function of these flat bands can be expressed as a linear combination of the so-called \emph{compact localized states} (CLSs)~\cite{Aoki_1996,Bergman_2008,Rhim_2019}.
 These states, corresponding to wave functions with support only on a finite number of lattice sites, can be regarded as a third possible type of basis alongside the Bloch and Wannier bases.
 However, it's important to note that CLSs do not necessarily constitute a complete and orthogonal set~\cite{Rhim_2019}.
 The CLSs associated with a flat band exhibit high degeneracy and possess intriguing quantum geometry properties~\cite{Graf_2021}.
 Signatures of CLSs have been observed in different systems presenting flat bands, as the photonic diamond chain~\cite{Mukherjee_2018} and photonic Lieb lattice~\cite{Mukherjee_2015}, and in the electronic realm in the quasi-1D diamond-necklace chain~\cite{Kempkes_2023}.